cober2019/Network-Automation/DataCenter (ACI)/ACIOperations/README.rst

 **Import**

-        >>> import ACIOperations.ACIOps as ops
+        >>>import ACIOperations.ACIOps as ops

 Examples
 ---
-The seed method is always the login() which produces the session.
+Some method can be run without any argument and some dont.
+The seed method is always the login() which produces the session

 **Example 1 (Authentication: )**